 |#2 Kabbage ›|| |

 Ventury Capital's mission is to "help double the size of 100,000 small businesses in the next five years and create over one million new jobs for American citizens."
 The company has a simple, online application that only takes minutes to complete.
-Once they are approved, companies can receive their funding in as little as two business days
+Once they are approved, companies can receive their funding in as little as three business days.

-Ventury Capital says it can provide businesses with "simple interest, monthly installment loans, and ACH loans."
+Ventury Capital says it can provide businesses with "simple interest, monthly installment loans, and ACH (Automated Clearing House) loans."
 The ACH loans are based on future sales and have fixed, daily payments.
-The company states it will work with business owners who have poor credit ratings to try and find them financing.
-Ventury Capital also helps startup businesses as well by offering specialized financing tailored specifically for those starting a business.
+The company states it will work with business owners who have poor credit ratings to try to find them financing.
+Ventury Capital helps startup businesses as well by offering specialized financing tailored specifically for those starting a business.

 None of Ventury Capital's loans have a penalty for paying them back early.
-Some of the funding programs even offer a discount for early payment.
+Some of their funding programs even offer a discount for early payment.